microsoft/genaiscript/docs/src/content/docs/reference/token.md

 GenAIScript will try to find the connection token from various sources:

 -   a `.env` file in your root project.
--   process environment variables from the CLI
+-   process environment variables from the CLI , typically in your CI/CD environment.

 ## .env file